 How to publish an extension¶

 Now we come to the process of publishing in TER.
-You have three options for releasing an extension:
+You have two options for releasing an extension:

 Via the web form: